New View Roofing Reviews

 What is Roof Flashing?

 Roof flashing is material used to prevent water penetration and leaks around joints and transitions on a roof.
-It could be made from a variety of different materials, but it typically involves the installation of thin pieces.
-Usually, these thin pieces are made from metal, such as aluminum or galvanized steel.
-However, other materials, such as copper or PVC may also make good flashing.
+It could be made from a variety of different materials, but it typically involves the installation of thin protective strips.
+Usually, these thin protective strips are made from metal, such as aluminum, copper or galvanized steel.
+However, other materials, such as PVC, may also make good flashing.

 Flashing is shaped or customized to fit specific areas on your roof.
 Usually, experts install it by overlapping the roof material, such as shingles or tiles, and then sealing the joints using caulk, roofing cement or other weatherproofing materials.
 Flashing serves as a protective layer that prevents water from getting into the underlying roof structure.

-When roof flashing is installed properly, it helps maintain your roof’s integrity.
-It also prevents water damage and prolongs your roofing system’s lifespan.
+When roof flashing is installed properly, it helps maintain your roof’s integrity by keeping destructive moisture and wetness out.
+It also prevents water damage to your home and prolongs your roofing system’s lifespan.
 It’s an essential part of ensuring that your roof remains water-tight and resistant to leaks.

 Why Does Roof Flashing Need to Be in Excellent Condition?